-This business actually began in the ’90s when a Wall Street guy, feeling he needed more, went into the bagel business.
-His original store is way downtown in Tribeca; this location opened in the summer of 2017.
+This business began in the ’90s when a Wall Street guy, feeling he needed more, went into the bagel business.
+His original store is in Tribeca; this location opened in the summer of 2017.

-Second, they put together a great, old-school sandwich: creamy egg salad, pastrami, corned beef, brisket, pickles, fast service, every kind of cream cheese shmear, all the fishes you could want—the works.
+Second, they put together a great sandwich: creamy egg salad, succulent, fatty pastrami, corned beef, brisket, pickles, every kind of cream cheese shmear, all the fishes you could want—fast service, the works.
 They’ve found their groove.
-They hustle.
 They get it.

-Third, their pastrami on a whole wheat, everything bagel (my favourite) is less than ten bucks; downtown at Katz’s is around twenty!
+Third, their pastrami on a whole wheat everything bagel (my favourite) is less than ten bucks; downtown at Katz’s it’s twenty!

 They also have the expected array of hot and cold drinks.
-It’s fairly busy at lunch time.
+It’s very busy at lunch time.